unik-name/docs.unikname.network/docs/uns-network-player/setting-up-your-node.md

 - [Mesos](http://mesos.apache.org/)

 For the moment, we have choosen to only describe the `docker-compose` setup.
-So, if you choose to run your <uns/> node on other platforms, share your own experience [on the <uns/> network of the forum!](https://forum.unik-name.com/c/uns-network/7)
+So, if you choose to run your <brand name="uns"/> node on other platforms, share your own experience [on the <brand name="uns"/> network of the forum!](https://forum.unik-name.com/c/uns-network/7)

 ### Minimum requirements for running a relay or forger node